yanamazo/freeDictionaryAPI/README.md

 Now you never have to leave what you are reading to search for the meaning of the words you don't yet know.

 Extension is available for [Google Chrome](https://chrome.google.com/webstore/detail/dictionary-anywhere/hcepmnlphdfefjddkgkblcjkbpbpemac/) and [Mozilla Firefox](https://addons.mozilla.org/en-US/firefox/addon/dictionary-anyvhere).

+Since the Google Chrome extension Dictionary Anywhere may soon no longer be supported on the Chrome Web Store, you can try the [Vocabulary Builder App - Lexify](https://chromewebstore.google.com/detail/vocabulary-builder-app-le/pjggfkbajajnpenebdpafdadkgpgkaag).
+This extension uses the Free Dictionary API and displays a card with synonyms, definitions, and pronunciations when you click on a word.

 ##### Enjoy Reading Uninterrupted!!!